-The Business and Planning Act 2020 has introduced a new, temporary, fast-track process for businesses to obtain a pavement licence for the placement of furniture such as tables and chairs on the highway (including footpaths and pavements) adjacent to their premises.
-This permission can only be used for the purpose of selling or consuming food and drink in connection with the activity of the main premises, and licences will expire no later than 30 September 2021.
-This will help businesses to maximise their ability to trade whilst adhering to social distancing guidelines.
+The Business and Planning Act 2020 introduced a temporary, fast-track process for businesses to obtain a pavement licence for the placement of furniture such as tables and chairs on the highway (including footpaths and pavements) adjacent to their premises for the purpose of purpose of selling or consuming food and drink.

 Guidance and conditions